AST012 - Newly diagnosed asthma with tests

 How is this different to AST011?

-The business rules have been updated to reflect the new NICE guidelines, removing the need for spirometry and including other diagnostic tests such as FBC blood test (for eosinophils), bronchial challenge tests and skin prick tests (for <16s only) as the diagnostic tests to diagnose asthma.
+The business rules have been updated to reflect the new NICE guidelines, removing the need for spirometry and including other diagnostic tests such as FBC blood test (for eosinophils), bronchial challenge tests and skin prick tests (for under 16s only) as the diagnostic tests to diagnose asthma.
 The diagnostic tests which count are different for patients over and under 16 years old.
 The time period for the diagnostic tests to be done has been reduced from 6 months after diagnosis to 3 months after diagnosis.
 You used to get a window for newly registered patients who were diagnosed before joining the practice in AST011 - this has been removed in AST012.

 What do the business rules mean?